Banff in December 2024: Here’s ALL You Need to Know

 Go Up Sulphur Mountain

 Both are great options that you can do in the winter.
 It just depends on what kind of day you want to have!
 Sulphur Mountain is a fun winter hike in Banff, and once you reach the top, you’ll have access to all the Banff Gondola facilities, like the Sky Bistro and the Banff Interpretive Center.
-Access to these facilities are for everyone, regardless of if you hiked or paid for a Banff Gondola ticket.
+Access to these facilities is for everyone, regardless of whether you hiked or paid for a Banff Gondola ticket.

 The best part is that if you get up to Sulphur Mountain in December, you will get to enjoy the Mountaintop Christmas.
 This is where Santa’s Workshop is, as well as a warming igloo and plenty of cheerful decorations and festivities.